 Despite this, the reviewers said they could not draw strong conclusions because of the mixture of evidence and results.
 They noted that many of the trials had small numbers of participants; however, they also noted that some of the women in these studies had very large losses of BMD.

 Bottom line: Research has found that all types of hormonal contraceptives cause BMD loss.
-Researchers take the position that it remains to be seen whether they increase a woman’s risk for postmenopausal osteoporosis.
-To establish a direct link between contraceptives and osteoporosis later in life would require an intervention study where two large groups of women (one group taking the pill and one with placebo) were followed for decades.
+Researchers take the position that it remains to be seen whether they increase a woman’s risk for severely weak bones in postmenopause.
+To establish a direct link between contraceptives and severely low bone density later in life would require an intervention study where two large groups of women (one group taking the pill and one with placebo) were followed for decades.
 Don’t hold your breath for that trial to ever happen!
 They would never get the study approved by the institutional review boards because it’s unethical to give women a placebo birth control pill for starters.

 9 Nutrient Deficiencies Caused by “The Pill”